dillonkearns/elm-pages/examples/docs/content/docs/06-page-modules.md

 ---
-description: TODO
+description: Page Modules are the blueprint for a route in elm-pages.
 ---

 # Page Modules

-Page Templates are Elm modules in the `src/Page` folder that define a top-level `template`.
+Page Templates are Elm modules in the `src/Page` folder that define a top-level `page`.

 You build the `template` using a builder chain, adding complexity as needed.
 You can scaffold a simple stateless page with `elm-pages add Hello.Name_`.
 That gives you `src/Page/Hello/Name_.elm`.